Heated Garage Floor for Fixing Things

 The secret to living in Podunk USA is being able to fix just about anything.
 In order to fix things, you’ll need tools.
 In order to find your tools when you need them, you’ll need a garage or shop.
 When things break in the winter, fixing them in a heated shop is better than in outside in cold, frigid temperatures.

-Heating the Garage
+Heating the Garage, Radiant Style

-When we started to fix up our old pole barn and turn it into a shop, it didn’t take long for us to decide that we would do a hydronic radiant heat system.
-Hydronic radiant heating systems are one of the best ways to heat a large garage or shop area, because the heated floors warm the items in the area and not just the air (like forced air furnaces).
+When we started to fix up our old pole barn to turn it into a machine shop, it didn’t take long for us to decide that we would install a hydronic radiant heat system.
+Hydronic in-floor heat systems are one of the best ways to heat a large garage or shop area, because the heated floors warm the items in the area and not just the air (like forced air furnaces).
 When the concrete floors act as the radiator, the room temperature will quickly return to normal when the garage doors are opened and closed in cold months.
 When using radiant heat flooring as a primary heating system, make sure to install hydronic systems instead of electric radiant heating systems.
 Hydronic radiant floor systems don’t necessarily create warm floors, like electric radiant floor heating.
 Electric radiant heat is more useful to warm the floor of a bathroom, already heated by the home’s primary HVAC system.

 Shop Floor Heat Preparation